Users & Teams

 A user cannot modify their own role assignments - the UI disables their own checkboxes and the backend enforces the same rule, preventing accidental self-lockout or self-elevation.

-Teams: resource-scoped grants
+Teams: relation-tuple grants

-Section titled “Teams: resource-scoped grants”Roles answer “what kinds of things may you do?”.
-Teams answer “which resources may you do them to?”.
-A team holds:
+Section titled “Teams: relation-tuple grants”Roles answer “what kinds of things may you do?”.
+Teams answer “which

 - A set of member user / application IDs.

-- They hold a role that includes the relevant global access rule
+includes the relevant global access rule (e.g.

 Team management lives in